mozilla-b2g/gaia-email-libs-and-more/js/imap/vanilla_tasks/sync.md

 UIDNEXT based detection of new messages.  sync_grow, which also handles the base case, is the only one that cares about date-ranges.

+### Sync Growing Strategy ###

+When the user wants to see more messages in a vanilla IMAP server, our goal is to grow the synced time range by an amount that gives us a reasonable amount of messages.
+Not too many, not too few.

+Pre-convoy our heuristics were:
+1. See if the number of messages in this folder that we don't know about is small.
+If it is, just sync them all by moving our date window all the way back to our oldest sync date, 1990.
+2. Too many messages, eh?
+Well then, let's pick a time window covering a small number of days.
+Did we get too many?
+Let's shrink the window and try again.
+   Did we not get any?
+Let's grow the window and try again.
+If we got some, process them, but then also try again if we still don't have as many messages as we want.

+It should be noted that the latter approach was really just our initial attempt that sort of got stuck in time.
+It was naive in terms of assuming it was possible for us to save the server from the horrors of sequence numbers.
+That's not something we can save servers from.

+In convoy, we still have the first heuristic, but we've modified the second one to instead be informed by the actual dates of messages in the folder.
+The basic idea is that most of the time, the messages in the folder will have a strong correlation such that as the message sequence number and UID increase, the date associated with messages will increase too.
+This will not always be true, and when it's not true, it will be catastrophically not true.

+Our approach is to issue a FETCH for message INTERNALDATEs using some statistical sampling.
+Our goals are to:
+1. Try and pick a good date for us to use for growing, assuming that the correlation holds true.
+2. Try and sample enough message dates spread throughout the folder so that we can ensure that the correlation does hold true.
+Note that we don't need to figure out the actual distribution of message, just validate our assumption.

+In the event our assumption is not validated, we fall back to advancing backwards into time using a fixed window.
+We do not do any adaptive growing, etc.  There is definitely future work here, but this is a huuuuuge improvement over the iterative deepening strategy we used previously.

+Please see ../task_mixins/imap_mix_probe_for_date.js for the implementation nitty-gritty and all the important hand-waving we do.

 ### Conversation Mapping ###

 Vanilla IMAP servers by definition have no awareness of conversations.
 They may